I want to use Google as a federated identity provider (IdP) in an Amazon Cognito user pool.

 Complete the following steps:

-- Open the Google API console, and then in the left navigation pane, choose OAuth consent screen.
+- In the navigation pane, choose OAuth consent screen.

-- Complete the following required fields on the consent form:
+- Configure the following required fields on the consent form:

 For Application name, enter a name.